Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         error, the [=Ingest source=]  MUST establish
         a new connection, and follow the
         preceding requirements.
-Additionally, the [=Ingest source=] MAY resend the fragment in which the timeout or TCP error occurred.
+Additionally, the [=Ingest source=] MAY resend the segment in which the timeout or TCP error occurred.
      6. The [=Ingest source=]  MUST handle any error responses received from the Receiving entity, as described in general requirements, and by retransmitting the [=CMAF Header=].
-     7. In case the [=Live stream session=] is over the ingest source MAY signal the stop by transmitting an empty [=mfra=] box towards the Receiving entity.
+     7. *(deprecated)* In case the [=Live stream session=] is over the ingest source MAY signal the stop by transmitting an empty [=mfra=] box towards the Receiving entity.
-        After that it SHALL send an empty HTTP chunk, Wait for the HTTP response before closing
+        After that it SHALL send an empty HTTP chunk, and wait for the HTTP response before closing.
-        TCP session RFC7235
-        when this response is received.
+        TCP session RFC7235 when this response is received.
      8. The [=Ingest source=] SHOULD use a separate, parallel TCP connection for ingest of each different CMAF track
      9. The [=Ingest source=] MAY use a separate relative path